 There has to be something big like a non-marital gift that was made to the marriage by one party’s parents.

 Then, again, the duration of the marriage ameliorates any claim for unequal distribution.
 Courts have found that a large pre-marital gift does not necessitate unequal distribution because the gift’s size was relatively small when looking at the length of the marriage.
 Franklin v.
 Franklin, 988 So.
 2d 125 (Fla.
 2d DCA 2008)

 If the court does believe that an unequal distribution is warranted, the court must be extremely specific as to why it did so.
 “The court must provide a legally sufficient factual basis for its distribution in the final judgment.”
 Harreld v.
 Harreld, 682 So.2d 635, 636 (Fla.
 2d DCA 1996)

 Even in distributing assets equally, the court is not obligated to liquidate the assets to achieve perfect parity in value.
 The courts can award each spouse their respective cars, houses, debts and retirement accounts in their names and account for what the surplus is that one party receives.
 That party will then be responsible for paying the other party a transfer payment equal to one-half of the difference in the value of the assets (less liabilities) distributed to each party.
 Kelley v.
 Kelley, 177 So.
 3d 292, 293 (Fla.
 4th DCA 2015)

 One asset that almost never gets divided and requires a formal appraisal to determine the marital value is a business.

 Dividing assets is often the biggest issue in a divorce.
-Contact my Naples, Florida law office so we can try to put you in the 95% of people who negotiate their divorce to their satisfaction.
+Contact my Naples, Florida family law office so we can try to put you in the 95% of people who negotiate their divorce to their satisfaction.